Implement SAFe methodology in Jira. Use when creating Epics, Features, Stories with proper hierarchy, acceptance criteria, and parent-child linking.

 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, well-crafted description that clearly identifies its domain (SAFe in Jira), lists specific actions (creating Epics, Features, Stories with hierarchy and acceptance criteria), and includes an explicit 'Use when' clause with natural trigger terms.
-It is concise, uses third-person voice, and is highly distinguishable from other skills.
+The description is concise yet comprehensive, and its specificity to SAFe methodology in Jira makes it highly distinctive.

 | Dimension | Reasoning | Score |